The Complete Guide to Sports Medical Certificates (2026)

 A GP in the UK, discussing the need for a sports medical certificate.

-2. A Private Sports Clinic
+2. Private Sports Medicine Clinic

 A doctor signing a sports medical certificate in a clinic.